PankajB1997/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should provide security for confidential information.
+6. Should provide proper and interactive UI/UX design.
+7. Should have good performance and efficiency.
+8. Should be stable.

 ## Appendix D : Glossary